About Banarasi Fabric:

 Origin of Banarasi Fabric:

 Banarasi fabric has its origins in the Vedic era, which began approximately 1500 BCE.
-Varanasi, formerly known as Kashi, was already a significant hub for the trading and production of textiles at this time.
-The usage of exquisite cotton fabric and silk fabrics is mentioned in ancient writings, and Varanasi weavers are well-known for their talents.
+Varanasi, pastly known as Kashi, which is popular in trading and production Industries.
+The usage of exquisite cotton fabric and silk fabrics is mentioned in ancient writings, and Varanasi artisans are well-known for their work.

 Characteristics of Banarasi Fabric: